oven-sh/bun/docs/guides/http/cluster.md

 ---
 name: Start a cluster of HTTP servers
-description: Run multiple HTTP servers concurrent via the "reusePort" option to share the same port across multiple processes
+description: Run multiple HTTP servers concurrently via the "reusePort" option to share the same port across multiple processes
 ---

 To run multiple HTTP servers concurrently, use the `reusePort` option in `Bun.serve()` which shares the same port across multiple processes.